Last updated on May 6th, 2022 at 05:19 am

 Fox Speedframe is another contender to the best mountain bike helmets, not only because of its brand but also because of its safety features and design.

-This is a top pick for riders who are into aggressive trail riding because of its stylish visor and MIPS technology that protects your brain against impact while reducing rotational motion and pressure points.
+This is a top pick for riders who are into aggressive trail riding because of its stylish visor and MIPS helmet technology that protects your brain against impact while reducing rotational motion and pressure points thanks to its MIPS liner.

 It also has dual-density Varizorb EPS that provides added protection by scattering the forces of impact so it isn’t directed in one area.
 But what’s best about it is the Fidlock SNAP buckle that gives you a quick and secure way to snap the buckle using its magnetic system.